blasterbug/blasterbug.github.io/curriculum.md

 <section>

-  <pre><span class="octicon octicon-alert"></span> This page is not completly translated!</pre>

   <p id="aboutme">
   <!--
     <span class="medium-octicon octicon-quote" ></span>
   -->
     Hey!
-I am studying Computer Science at the Umeå University, Sweden as an exchange student where I study Artificial Intelligence, Distributed Systems and Parallel Computing.
-I also take a Swedish course because I am from France.
+I am studying Computer Science at the Umeå University, Sweden as an exchange student.
+I am from France.
+I study Artificial Intelligence, Distributed Systems and Parallel Computing.
+I also take a Swedish course.
 Later, I would like to work with Real Time Systems.
 I like to code in C and Python.
-During my spare time, I cook vegetarian dishes, build funny stuff with my Arduino Uno while I am listening to Nine Inch Nails (or few other extreme music bands).
+During my spare time, I cook vegetarian dishes, build funny stuff with my Arduino Uno while I am listening to some extreme music.
 Finally, I also used to work as a volunteer.
   </p>

   <p>